Diogosadias/SEM2_PI/docs/SprintB/US8/US8.md

 ### 1.7 Other Relevant Remarks

-Employees may need to be registered when lab is registered
+US7 may be needed to add employees to the CAL created.

 ## 2. OO Analysis